School students test positive for coronavirus weeks before proposed return

-TWO school pupils have tested positive for coronavirus just weeks before the Government plans to send students and teachers back into the classroom.
+TWO school pupils in north Essex have tested positive for coronavirus just weeks before the Government plans to send students and teachers back into the classroom.

-On Monday May 18, parents of children at Hamford Primary Academy, in Walton, were sent an urgent letter from the school’s headteacher, Chris Joy.
+Parents of children at Hamford Primary Academy, in Walton, have been sent a letter from headteacher Chris Joy.

-In the letter, seen by the Gazette, concerned parents were told of two students who had shown positive results for Covid-19 after being tested during the weekend.
+It informs concerned parents of two students who had shown positive results for Covid-19 after being tested.

-The pair of pupils, who are part of the same family which features a keyworker, had not displayed any symptoms, and had therefore attended school the week before.
+The pair of pupils, who are part of the same family which features a key worker, had not displayed any symptoms and had attended school the week before.

 These included sending children at the school home, with the recommendation of booking a test, and contacting parents to give them the same advice.

-Staff members who had been working the week previous, were also booked in to have tests, and a further deep clean was organised.
+Staff members who had been working the week before, were also booked in to have tests and a further deep clean was organised.

-Addressing parents within the letter, Mr Joy, who joined the school just under two years ago, attempted to ease their concerns.
+Addressing parents via the letter, Mr Joy, who joined the school just under two years ago, attempted to ease their concerns.

-“We would like to assure you that the safety of our children, families and community is at the heart of all decisions we make and is our number one priority," he said.
+“The safety of our children, families and community is at the heart of all decisions we make and is our priority,” he said.

 This, however, has proved divisive, with many teachers and unions voicing their concerns about re-opening before it is completely safe to do so.